MultiSafepay/docs/content/integrations/shopware.md

 [Activate recurring payments](/docs/recurring-payments) and then:
 1. Sign in to your Shopware backend.
 2. Go to **Settings** > **Payment**.
-3. Select each payment method and click the **Tokenization** toggle.
+3. Select each payment method, and then enable the **Tokenization** toggle.

 </details>